selesse/tailer-swift/README.md

 ============

 tailer-swift is a cross-platform GUI specialization of the popular tail utility.
-Highlights include easy highlighting, filtering and regular-expression support.
+Notable features include easy highlighting, filtering and regex search.
+Settings are stored globally and on a per-file basis.

 Installation
 ------------